Please click HERE for the latest construction map.

 How Do I Apply?

-Applications for STEP 2015 are now open!
+Applications for STEP 2016 are not open yet.

 We will continue accepting applications until all of the participant slots have been filled.
 Since qualified participants are selected on a competitive basis, all portions of the application must be complete, including the Standardized Test Score (i.e., PSAT, SAT or ACT tests) section, before we will consider you for admittance.
 If you have not taken the PSAT, SAT or ACT, but plan to do so in the near future, please indicate the date you expect to receive your scores in the space provided.
 Please note that your application will not be considered complete until all components of your application are received by the STEP program.